 Author has written 1 story for Harry Potter.

-I'm mostly interested in theoretical side of supernatural powers of some world.
-This is the reason I've chosen above mentioned titles, so I'm usually seriously disappointed, when author focuses on creating a great pack of friends instead of training the hero.
-Empire building, Sim City settled in fantasy world is also something that will surely interest me - I loved a story where Lord Voldemort was reborn in GOT world and tried to create magical kingdom.
+I'm mostly interested in the theoretical side of supernatural powers of some world.
+This is the reason I've chosen the above-mentioned titles, so I'm usually seriously disappointed when the author focuses on creating a great pack of friends instead of training the hero.
+Empire building, Sim City settled in a fantasy world is also something that will surely interest me - I loved a story where Lord Voldemort was reborn in GOT world and tried to create a magical kingdom.

 TL;DR - I love a hero that creates, has an idea, isn't only responding to villain, but has this great vision.

-And this is the problem, looking back this rushed review is always the best part of fanfic, because it is something new and it uses ideas from your summary, ideas that lured a reader to your profile.
-The rest of the fic is retelling of canon with more badass protagonist.
-So in hindsight I would say - assume that there is no point that you have to catch up to, never slow down with the start of the canon, because if anything it's the canon that needs to be shortly round-up in one paragraph.
+And this is the problem, looking back this rushed review is always the best part of fanfic because it is something new and it uses ideas from your summary, ideas that lured a reader to your profile.
+The rest of the fic is a retelling of canon with a more badass protagonist.
+So in hindsight, I would say - assume that there is no point that you have to catch up to, never slow down with the start of the canon, because if anything it's the canon that needs to be shortly round-up in one paragraph.

 So, instead of five chapters, making probably 25% of your story describing the Wave mission in Naruto or Troll Incident in HP it should be commented by one sentence:

-(Wave - Naruto) After 4 weeks of D-rank missions they were finally given a C-rank (though in reality, the mission was a mislabeled A-rank).
-With their good training before the academy, the mission in Wave didn't give them many troubles, though they finally realised how dangerous their profession can be.
-After return they started training with even bigger determination.
+(Wave - Naruto) After 4 weeks of D-rank missions, they were finally given a C-rank (though in reality, the mission was a mislabeled A-rank).
+With their good training before the academy, the mission in Wave didn't give them many troubles, though they finally realized how dangerous their profession can be.
+After return, they started training with even bigger determination.

 This is it.
 We are fans - we can quote almost whole chapters from our memories and we read hundreds of fanfics.
 There is nothing more boring than to read for the 300th time the same scene.
 Short summary is enough - we want to read something new!